flatiron/director/README.md

 **SS.router(config, [host-object])**
 	Initialize the router.
-	@param {Object} config - an object containing the router configuration.
+	@param {Object} config - An object containing the router configuration.
-	@param {Object} host-object - an object containing methods to execute.
+	@param {Object} host-object - An object containing methods to execute.

 **SS.getState()**
 	Returns an object that is relative to the current route.

-**SS.setRoute(value, index, string)**
+**SS.getRoute([index])**
+	Returns the entire route or just a section of it.
+	@param {Numner} index - The hash value is divided by forward slashes, each section then has an index, if this is provided, only that section of the route will be returned.

+**SS.setRoute(route)**
+  Set the current route.
+  @param {String} route - Supply a route value, such as `home/stats`.

+**SS.setRoute(start, length)**
+  Remove from the current route.
+  @param {Number} start - The position at which to start removing items.
+  @param {Number} length - The number of items to remove from the route.

+**SS.setRoute(index, value)**
 	Set the current route.<br/>
+	@param {Number} index - The hash value is divided by forward slashes, each section then has an index.
-	@param {String} value -
+	@param {String} value - The new value to assign the the position indicated by the first parameter.
-	@param {Number} index

-**SS.getRoute([index])**
-	Returns an array that represents the current route.
-	If an index is provided, the url (or hash depending on HTML5 pushState support) will be split into an array and the value at that index will be returned.

 **SS.getRetired()**<br/>
 	Returns an array that shows which routes have been retired.

  - On-Route.
 A list of functions to fire when the route is hit.
  - After-Route.
 A list of functions to fire when leaving a particular route.